ethanfuerst/box-office-tracking/README.md

 # box-office-tracking

-> Scrapes worldwide box office data from Box Office Mojo, processes it with DuckDB, and publishes cleaned tables to S3.
+> Creates a cron job using [modal](https://modal.com/) to scrape worldwide box office data from Box Office Mojo, process it with DuckDB, and publish cleaned tables to S3.

-## Features
-- Daily scraping of worldwide box office data for current and previous year
-- Automatic data cleaning and transformation (revenue parsing, date handling)
-- S3 storage with partitioning by release year and scraped date
-- Published aggregated tables for downstream consumption
-- Scheduled execution via Modal with automatic retries

 ## Architecture
-Data flows from Box Office Mojo HTML tables → DuckDB for processing → S3 storage.
-Raw data is stored partitioned by `release_year` and `scraped_date` in Parquet format.
-A daily aggregation process reads all raw data and publishes cleaned tables to `published_tables/daily_ranks/data.parquet` with standardized columns and data types.
+Data flows as scraped from Box Office Mojo → processed with DuckDB → published to S3.
+Raw data is partitioned by `release_year` and `scraped_date` in Parquet format.
+Cleaned tables are publised to the `published_tables/` path.

 ## Tables Published
 - `daily_ranks`: One row per film per scraped date.